omarysadek/epcvip-symfony-practice-test/README.md

 3. (OK) Create basic CRUD API methods using a RESTful approach.
 Make sure to authenticate the API requests and implement good Exception handling.

-4. Design and implement the ability of having API requests and responses logged in a file as well as in a database table.
+4. (OK) Design and implement the ability of having API requests and responses logged in a file as well as in a database table.

 5. (OK) Use Doctrine fixtures to load some sample data